zoolab-org/clinic_lab/README.md

-# Lab for Cyberclinic Course @ NYCU
+# Lab for Cybersecurity Clinic Course @ NYCU

 Please follow the README instructions in each of the lab directories.